 Those who complete a training program accredited by the National Court Reporters Association will have learned to capture at least 225 words per minute, which is a requirement for federal employment.
 Court transcriptionists must have above-average listening and grammar skills, and they should also be able to work efficiently under time constraints.

 Some training programs are hour-based as opposed to credit-based, and students advance only after they've acquired a particular skill set.
 Consequently, students may take up to three years to complete training.

 At the certificate level, aspiring court transcriptionists study grammar and composition.
 They gain a foundation in business law, as well as medical and legal terms.
-These programs also have courses in computer-aided transcription and machine shorthand.
+These programs have course topics that include:

 In some states, licensure is required to work as a court transcriptionist.
 To qualify, court reporters must pass an exam.
 Additionally, some states require court transcriptionists to be notaries.

 Depending on a court transcriptionist's area of specialty, voluntary certifications are available through a number of organizations, including the American Association of Electronic Reporters and Transcribers, National Verbatim Reporters Association, National Court Reporters Association and U.S. Court Reporters Association.
 Generally, to qualify for credentialing, court transcriptionists must meet typing requirements and pass an exam.
 Some organizations also require transcriptionists to meet minimum work experience requirements.

 Court transcriptionists can attend industry conferences, which often last 3-4 days and include mini-workshops and seminars.
 Through these events, transcriptionists can learn about trends in court reporting, new technologies and marketing techniques for independent contractors.
 Also, some court reporting websites offer 1-2 hour online seminars on topics ranging from ethics to proofreading.